Thenarius/Episcopal-services/README.md

 The "flag for outreach" parameter should be true **only** for parishes that have defunct websites or otherwise out-of-date/missing information (e.g., if any contact information is missing).

 ## TODO ##
-* Figure out a solution for the map page -- when we do locations we're going to be selecting all parishes within a certain distance...
+* Reorganize files a little bit.
+* Finish implementing Google Maps API integration for finding nearest churches.
+* Get & store latitude & longitude data for existing churches.
 * Define & compile custom Bootstrap style.
 * Continue implementing churches in the diocese of Olympia.
+(50/101)
 * Revamp the way services that only occur e.g. every other week are handled.
 * Update the example church in this file.